DS-Jose/Portfolio/README.md

-This are some of my data/business analyst portfolio projects.
+This are some of my data/business analyst portfolio projects used on my website https://analystjose.com/